andre-d/organic/Plugins.md

 * bool Handled: If your plugin can handle this argument, set this to true before exiting the event handler.
 * bool StopProgram: If Organic should discontinue execution after executing the event handler, set this to true.

+If you handle the parameter yourself, make sure you set Handled to true, or Organic will discontinue execution with an error.

     EventHandler<Organic.Plugins.AssemblyCompleteArgs> Organic.Assembler.AssemblyComplete

 This event is fired when Organic has completed assembly.
 AssemblyCompleteArgs exposes the List<ListEntry> generated during assembly.
 This event fires before Organic creates output files.